 DOES may suspend or terminate an outstanding RFA, pursuant to its own grant-making policies or any applicable federal regulation or requirement.

 Anticipated Number of Awards

-DOES intends to grant up to three (3) awards.
+DOES intends to grant up to one award.
 DOES, however reserves the right to make additional awards or no awards pending availability of funds.

 Total Amount of Funding to be Awarded